Okay — just hear me out here.

 But if you need some more convincing

-No worries though, because there are plenty of other reason why The Lord of the Rings: The Fellowship of the Ring should be considered a Christmas movie, and I’ve provided them for you below in an easy to read, bullet-point format:
+No worries, though, because there are plenty of other reason why The Lord of the Rings: The Fellowship of the Ring should be considered a Christmas movie, and I’ve provided them for you below in an easy to read, bullet-point format:

 - Chestnuts roasting on an open fire probably smell quite similar to a flaming Balrog chasing the Fellowship through Moria.

-- You know the part when they’re walking over the Misty Mountains and it’s all snowy?
+- You know the part when they’re walking over the Misty Mountains, and it’s all snowy?
 Could you not just picture a one-horse open sleigh jingling all the way in the background?

-- Gandalf is basically Santa Claus — long beard, jolly (well, sometimes), gives quite a valuable present to Frodo (the One Ring).
+- Gandalf is basically Santa Claus — a long beard, jolly (well, sometimes), gives quite a valuable present to Frodo (the One Ring).